PetukkaS/petukkas.github.io/docs/01_matematiikka/01_lukiomatematiikka/lukiomatematiikka_aihepiiri_01/lukiomatematiikka_aihe_01.md

 ---
-title: Subfolder 1 Testpage 1
+title: Lukiomatematiikka aihe 01
 layout: default
-parent: Matematiikka
+parent: Lukiomatematiikka aihepiiri 1
 katex: true
 ---

-Subfolder 1, subpage 1
+Ensimmäinen lukiomatematiikan aihe.

 This is an example of inline \\(\LaTeX\\).
 The following is Stokes' theorem in a `displaymath` environment: \$$\int_{\partial \Omega} \omega = \int_{\Omega} d\omega\$$